 In addition to her west coast career with The Mustangs and as a successful freelance musician, Kathi was the regular drummer for legendary Cajun accordionist Joe Simien, and a frequent guest drummer for Lisa Haley and the Zydecats.
 She also performed for the crowned heads of Nashville with the band Way Out West, which earned them a development deal from Sony Records.

-In 1998, Kathi relocated to Boston with her partner in love and music, Robert Emmet (Bob) Dunlap, a South Boston native and gifted musician.
-Since their move, they have been involved with various music projects in the Boston area and released Bob’s first CD of original music, Notes from Home.
+In 1998, Kathi relocated to Boston with her husband, Robert Emmet (Bob) Dunlap, a South Boston native and gifted musician.
+Since moving to the East coast, they have been involved with various music projects in Boston and now on Cape Cod including the release of Bob’s CD of original music, Notes from Home.
 Not only did Kathi provide the drums, percussion and backing vocals but she also painted the cover art and designed the CD package and website (www.robertemmetdunlap.com).

 As a Boston and Los Angeles freelance musician, Kathi has played a variety of musical styles – rock, blues, Cajun, Zydeco, country, jazz and Irish.
 When living in Boston, she was an in-demand drummer on the Somerville, MA roots music scene, both live and in the studio.
 Artists she performed with include the Radioactive Rustlers, the Patsy Hamel Band, the Tom Hagerty Band, Johnnie Mac, Attention Shoppers, Dig in the Dirt, Thea Hopkins, and Nashville singer/songwriter Teddy Larkin.
 Kathi recorded with several bands on the Song for Sally compilation CD – a collection of 13 bands who performed regularly at Sally O’Brien’s pub in Somerville.
 Other CD releases Kathi performed on include Bailed Out by Johnnie Mac and One Moment In Time by Patsy Hamel.

 During her active L.A. art and music careers, Kathi attended the Grove School of Music in Van Nuys, CA and received a degree in drums and percussion.
 She also had the honor of studying drums privately for several years with Kay Carlson, a legend in her own right and a wonderful teacher, mentor and friend.
-Kay was an inspirational teacher to many aspiring and successful drummers in the Los Angeles area, and will be missed by many.
+Kay was an inspirational teacher to many aspiring and successful drummers in the Los Angeles area, and is loved and missed by many.